CALL FOR PAPERS: 3rd ANNUAL CONFERENCE ON ROBOT LEARNING

 We will not accept papers that are identical or substantially similar to papers that have previously been published or accepted for publication in an archival venue, nor papers submitted in parallel to other conferences.
 Archival venues include conferences and journals with formally published proceedings, but do not include non-archival workshops.
 Submission is permitted for papers that have previously appeared only as a technical report.

-Preprints: Non-anonymous preprints (on arXiv, social media, websites, etc.) are permitted, though preprints in the CoRL style must use the new "preprint" option, rather than the "final" option.
+Preprints: Non-anonymous preprints (on arXiv, social media, websites, etc.) are permitted.
 Reviewers will be instructed not to actively look for such preprints, but encountering them will not constitute a conflict of interest.
 Authors may submit work to CoRL that is already available as a preprint (e.g., on arXiv) without citing it; however, previously published papers by the authors on related topics must be cited (with adequate anonymization to preserve double-blind reviewing).
 This policy is derived from the NeurIPS policy.

 Reviewing Criteria :